RohitJaiswalNyc/datp/README.md

 1 Extract database in the root directory <br>
 2 Run test.py <br>
 3 Run beam search <br>
+4 If you want to train the model make sure to load the model from model.pt before running.
+Also have checkpoint saves if you don't know if your device will run out of memory and crash.

 If you want to generate a new database, run generate_db with the desired number of test_cases and valid_cases.<br>